 Other atheists claim that knowledge comes through the senses, or in other words, they use their five senses to gain and verify knowledge, but the problem is that senses are not perfectly reliable.
 For example, the photo below shows a mirage, which is something that appears to the naked eye to exist, but doesn't exist at all.

 The above diagram shows what a logical conversation with an atheist should look like, but typically, you won't get past question #2.
-Since most atheists believe that nothing can be known with certainty, it means they have abandoned all logic and any path to truth, and at that point, there's no purpose in having a conversation with them because nothing reasonable can come from them until they repent of their nonsensical presuppositions.
+Since most atheists believe that nothing can be known with certainty, it means they have abandoned all logic and any path to truth, and at that point, they can't even know if they're atheists or not, which means there's no purpose in having a conversation with them because nothing reasonable can come from them until they repent of their nonsensical and hypocritical presuppositions.

 You may find some atheist websites out there professing that absolute truth and certainties must logically exist, because as I stated earlier, if they say "there is no absolute truth," that statement in itself would be an absolute truth, and therefore contradictory. (e.g. Are you certain that nothing can be known for certain?)
 However, in all my previous conversations with atheists, they did their best to avoid any claims to absolute truth, and almost all of them have claimed there is no certainty with knowledge.
+(The few who did claim there was certainty with knowledge had no reason to justify it.)
 Atheists still reject absolute truth, and the reason for this is because they don't like rules that would cause them to have to live a certain way. (i.e. They want freedom from all moral obligation.)

 All the conversations I've had with atheists (if they go long enough) end up debating moral truth; in fact, I've had many atheists insist on discussing that issue rather than the foundation of logic and reason.
 Atheists hate the concept of Biblical sin because it shows them their guilt before God, and they want to reject it while still having a way for "good" to exist, so they can claim they are "good people."